TehesFR/docker-apache-php/README.md

 - All php libraries needed for Drupal (gd, mbstring, mcrypt, zip, soap, pdo_mysql, mysqli, xsl, opcache, calendar, intl, bcmath)
 - Development tools for Drupal (xdebug, codesniffer, compass, less, node.js, grunt, gulp, composer, drush, drupal console, phing, phpcpd, phpmetrics)
 - Much more...
-- The 7.0 and 7.1 images include wkhtmltopdf, and use a dedicated "web" user.
+- The 7.x images include wkhtmltopdf, and use a dedicated "web" user.
 Use sudo if you want to be root inside the container.

 # Docker-compose
 ## Use this docker-compose.yml to create a complete development environment using several custom Docker images: